ILoveStudy/richardresume.io/english.resume.md

 #### Kafka aspect:

 1. Understand the Kafka cluster construction and use
-2. Understand Kafka replica mechanism and election principles
+2. Understand the Kafka replica mechanism and election principles
 3. Understand the principle of Kafka architecture design
 4. Understand the implementation principle of a large-scale log system based on Kafka